From initial idea to move-in ready, we're with you every step of the way, co-creating your dream ecological home.

 An experiential, playful and reflective workshop exploring ecological practices through a series of creative exercises.
 If you are looking to remodel, add onto or build new and you would like to learn more about how this can be achieved through ecological and green building practices, this is the workshop for you.

 DWELL TO LIVE WORKSHOP

 This workshop explores the dialogue between our inner Home – our life’s journey to wholeness – and our physical home, to create Soul Nurturing Spaces.
-It is part of Bill’s Dwelling to Make Home project.
+It is part of Bill’s Poetic Exploration of Home project.